-Simply choose an accessory that you want to monitor on the iPhone version of the app, and walk around your home while wearing your Apple Watch.
-The Watch app will display real-time signal strength of an accessory you are tracking, which is excellent for diagnosing a problematic connection, or for determining the best spot for your latest gear.
+Simply choose an accessory you want to monitor on the iPhone version of the app, and walk around your home while wearing your Apple Watch.
+The Watch app will display the real-time signal strength of an accessory you are tracking, which is excellent for diagnosing a problematic connection or determining the best spot for your latest gear.

-Have a Bluetooth accessory that is on the slow side or shows the dreaded "No Response" in the Home app sometimes?
-Then you need HomeScan.
+Have a Bluetooth accessory that is on the slow side?
 This app can show your accessory's signal strength right on your wrist.

 HomePass for HomeKit

-HomeKit pairing codes, those little stickers with the QR code and the eight digits included with every accessory, seem to have a knack for getting thrown away or just getting lost somewhere around the home.
-Unfortunately, these codes are crucial to the pairing process, and if you can't track it down, you won't be able to add it back to the Home app.
+HomeKit pairing codes, those little stickers with the QR code and the eight digits included with every accessory, seem to have a knack for getting thrown away or just getting lost around the home.
+Unfortunately, these codes are crucial to the pairing process, and if you can't track them down, you won't be able to add them back to the Home app.

 HomePass for HomeKit aims to solve this problem by offering a place to store all of your codes in one convenient app.
-Once you enter one of your codes, it can be accessed from any iOS device, as well as your Apple Watch.
+Once you enter one of your codes, you can access it from any iOS device, including your Apple Watch.
 Now you can pull up the code any time, and the Apple Watch can even show the QR code, allowing you to scan it with your phone.

-HomePass is a must-have app for those that have tons of HomeKit accessories around the home.
-This app stores all of your HomeKit pairing codes, making them just a few taps away on both the iPhone and Apple Watch.
+HomePass stores all of your HomeKit pairing codes, making them just a few taps away on both the iPhone and Apple Watch.

 Control your home from your wrist with the best HomeKit apps for Apple Watch